-The key to serving the hundreds of thousands of people who use Nanaimo Airport?
-Partnerships with local businesses.
+We believe that partnerships with local businesses are the key to serving the hundreds of thousands of people who use Nanaimo Airport?

 A variety of Central Vancouver Island firms partner with the Nanaimo Airport Commission to provide passengers with everything from fresh food to transportation.
 They also serve other businesses that depend on the airport for moving goods on and off of the Island.

 And the work they do creates direct and indirect employment that helps support some 1,600 local families.
 In fact, airport operations generate an estimated $100 million in annual economic activity in the region.
 That makes Nanaimo Airport one of the Central Island’s main economic drivers.